IMPACT Intern Program

 TCSJ’s two-year IMPACT Intern Preliminary Teaching Credential Program is an alternative pathway to acquire a preliminary teaching credential.

 The IMPACT Intern Preliminary Teaching Credential Program collaborates with over 60 school districts in an eight-county region of California.
-Upon fulfilling all "intern eligible" requirements, individuals can be employed as the primary teacher in their classrooms and receive a salary from the school district.
-They attend evening classes up to three times per week for two years in a cohort model.
+Upon fulfilling all "intern eligible" requirements, individuals obtain employment as a teacher and receive a salary from the school district.
+They attend in-person evening classes (Stockton or Ceres campus) up to three times per week for two years in a cohort model.
 During the program, students work under a University Intern Credential issued by the California Commission on Teacher Credentialing, which authorizes them to work as teachers.

 IMG_9671

-• Have you envisioned teaching as a career, but are unable to pursue a traditional teacher preparation program due to family schedules, economic considerations, etc.?
+• You have envisioned teaching as a career, but are unable to pursue a traditional teacher preparation program due to family schedules, economic considerations, etc.

-• Have you been employed as or participated in teaching related activities (e.g. substitute teaching, tutoring, mentoring, peer advising, coaching)?
+• You have been employed as or have participated in teaching related activities (e.g. substitute teaching, tutoring, mentoring, peer advising, coaching)

-• If you were hired as a teacher right now, would you feel prepared to teach on your own?
+• You would feel prepared and confident to teach on your own

 IMG_9873